Choosing GCSEs: compulsory and optional

 Different schools offer a different range of GCSE subjects from which you can choose.
 Because schools are not able to offer unlimited subject combinations, it’s possible that your choices may be limited.
 You will need to find out what GCSE subjects and combinations are available at your school.

-You can find out lots more information about GCSEs here:
+You can find out lots more information about GCSEs by visiting these areas of Careerpilot:

 - Choosing your GCSEs

-- How your GCSE choices could affect your future
+- How your GCSE grades could affect your choices at 16

 - What to do on GCSE results day